 --Alisha Saucedo, LSCSW

 Maria Cristina Davila, MD FAPA is a Board Certified Psychiatrist and Psychoanalyst.
 She owns and operates Awakenings Intensive Outpatient Program (IOP) for adults and adolescents with mental health and substance abuse concerns at 83rd and Mission in Prairie Village.
-She serves as a consulting psychiatrist for Family Psychological Services and will be the collaborating physician for our APRN beginning in January 2015.
+She serves as a consulting psychiatrist for Family Psychological Services and collaborating physician for Kelsey.

 Intensive Outpatient Services provide a much needed resource for adults and adolescents who require more than weekly or twice monthly outpatient service, but are not in need of inpatient psychiatric hospitalization.
 You can reach Awakenings at 913-381-8555.

 "I believe in real collaboration between patient, therapist, and prescriber.
 By working as a team we can enhance treatment outcomes.